Sales Tax Frauds and Penalties in Plano Texas

 In 2007, the Texas Legislature passed House Bill 11, which made it simpler to investigate sales tax fraud for the Texas Comptroller of Public Accounts.
 According to Law, wholesalers, and merchants of cigarettes, beer, cigars, wine, and other tobacco items must report their month-to-month deals to retailers and afterward retailers to the Comptroller electronically.

 The Comptroller can compare purchases of the products that retailers have made with Wholesalers and distributors.
-Since all the data is collected electronically, which makes it easier than in the past to detect discrepancies by the Comptroller.
+Since all the data is collected electronically, which makes it is easier than in the past to detect discrepancies by the Comptroller.

-At the point when the Comptroller distinguishes an irregularity in the sales to the retailer and the sales revealed by the retailer, the Texas Comptroller of Public Accounts performs out an audit.
+At the point when the Comptroller distinguishes an irregularity in the sales to the retailer and the sales revealed by the retailer, the Texas Comptroller of Public Accounts performs an audit.
 Sales tax audits in Texas can be produced from potential clients acquired by directing audits of different citizens or taxpayers, in view of reports required by Texas HB 11, paper articles, and bankruptcies.

 If the audit reveals evidence of a criminal intent to evade payment of taxes, the Texas Comptroller of Public Accounts reports the case to the Criminal Investigations Division, which files criminal charges in these substances.